Estimated reading time: 36 minutes

 Use of salespeople instead of consultants

 In the past, such systems were very often not sold by classic "iceboxes at the North Pole salesmen".
 Instead, a customer asked for a demonstration date and the first discussions have already been held with experts and technical advisers who knew their product well to very well.
 On the customer side, the expectations were immediately corrected to what was feasible and the (change) requirements were also corrected to what was sensible, affordable and feasible.
 In this way, the conclusion of the contract was able to make it clear to both sides what was to be delivered.
 And also: what not.
+Was nicht.

 Unfortunately, the high contribution margins that were common in the 90s when selling software also attracted salespeople who didn't understand anything about the actual product, who also didn't understand the customer and weren't able to mediate between the customer and the developer.
 The customer was (and still is) promised the moon… and the developer is told: You'll do it.
 It has to leave scorched earth… and it often does.